Brass Timeline: 16th Century

 16th century—Mexico: An anonymous painting in the church of San Esteban in Tizatlan, Tlaxcala, depicts a choir of angel musicians consisting of 3 shawms and a trombone (Starner 110; see detail and full image below; public domain).

 1501-1600—The horn existed at this time, typically used for hunting to allow for communication over distances outside.
-The horn began to be presented at this time in its curved and helical design.
+The horn began to appear at this time in its curved and helical design.

 c.
 1501—European courts maintained corps of trumpeters used for signal heralding.
 These ensembles involved up to five-part music but were limited in their harmonic variety due to the construction of the non-chromatic instruments.
 Players tended to specialize in high or low register, and music with artistic merit for brass was scarce.